facebook/folly/folly/docs/Dynamic.md

 solution was just to disallow uninitialized dynamics: every dynamic must start out being assigned to some value (or nullptr).

+**Q. Why doesn't a dynamic string support begin(), end(), and operator[]?**

+The value_type of a dynamic iterator is `dynamic`, and `operator[]` (or the `at()` function) has to return a reference to a dynamic.
+If we wanted this to work for strings, this would mean we'd have to support dynamics with a character type, and moreover that the internal representation of strings would be such that we can hand out references to dynamic as accessors on individual characters.
+There are a lot of potential efficiency drawbacks with this, and it seems like a feature that is not needed too often in practice.

 **Q. Isn't this just a poor imitation of the C# language feature?**

 Pretty much.